 These are crumbly cookies.
 So, two tips:

 The first tip is to not overbake these.
 If anything, you want to slightly underbake them.
-And second, when you add the chocolate candy center, there’s no need to smash it down into the cookie (a gentle press will do).
+And second, when you add the chocolate candy center of the cookie, there’s no need to smash it down (a gentle press will do).

 - Espresso Cookies